 Advertisers are manipulators of public opinion.
-Their goal is to create a desire latheir product or service in the minds of consumers, or to adjust or intensify that date where it already exists.
-Promotional agents and public relations (PR) flacks win the same business - it's just that their "product" is a person, Governments use pople like this to create and disseminate propaganda; the military calls what they do psychological warfare operations."
+Their goal is to create a desire for heir product or service in the minds of consumers, or to adjust or intensify that done where it already exists.
+Promotional agents and public relations (PR) flacks are in the same business - it's just that their "product" is a person.
+Governments use popel like this to create and disseminate propaganda; the military calls what they a 'psychological warfare operations."